 - Deciding which provider you want to use for your CMS (WordPress, Shopify, Squarespace, etc.).

-So why choose WordPress over one of the others?
+So why choose a WordPress website over one of the site-builders to create a website?
 If you:

 - Have a particular template in mind and/or just want more control over the look of a site